Great changes unseen in a century

-Great changes unseen in a century (百年未有之大变局 (Bǎinián wèi yǒu zhī dà biànjú)) is a term in Chinese political rhetoric which refers to geopolitical shifts in which the United States is seen as a declining power and in which the rise of populism, economic securitization, and advancing technology create an environment of uncertainty that results in both opportunities and threats for China.
-The term originated from Ministry of State Security political scientist Yuan Peng in 2009 and has since become a common phrase in foreign policy discourse by the Chinese Communist Party (CCP) and its General Secretary Xi Jinping.
+Great changes unseen in a century (百年未有之大变局 (Bǎinián wèi yǒu zhī dà biànjú)) is a political science phrase in Chinese Communist Party (CCP) rhetoric referring to geopolitical shifts, in which the decline of the United States as a hyperpower amongst widespread sociopolitical changes such as the rise of populism, political polarization and economic securitization in the West, as well as radical technological changes forecasting an upcoming industrial revolution, have created an environment of uncertainty and potentially a paradigm shift in world order that present significant challenges but also a rare window of opportunity for the rise of China as a new superpower.
+The concept was first coined by Ministry of State Security political scientist Yuan Peng in 2009, and has since become a common phrase in domestic propaganda within the People's Republic of China and in foreign policy discourse by general secretary Xi Jinping promoting the China's peaceful rise.

 Origin

-Political scientist Yuan Peng was the first to use the term "great changes unseen in a century" to refer to China's position in contemporary geopolitics.
+Political scientist Yuan Peng of the Ministry of State Security (MSS) was the first to use the term "great changes unseen in a century" to refer to China's position in contemporary geopolitics.
 Yuan began using the term in his essays after the 2008 financial crisis.
 It became prominent following the publication of his book Changes Unseen in 400 Years: From Westphalia to a New World Order.
 Yuan's book described the Peace of Westphalia as the first major event in the formation of the current world order, followed by the Treaty of Versailles and the Yalta Conference.
 Yuan wrote that the world is now going through a fourth major change as a result of global population change, the advancement of technology through a Fourth Industrial Revolution, climate change (including energy transitions), and a shift in geopolitical power from the West to the East.

 The European Council on Foreign Relations describes the phrase "Great changes unseen in a century" as echoing late Qing statesman Li Hongzhang's description of Western powers encroaching on China following the Opium Wars as "unprecedented changes unseen in Millenia" (数千年未有之大变局; shu qianian wei you zhi da bianju).